artsy/eigen/README.md

 ### Deployment

 1. Ensure that the React version required by Emission has been published to [our spec-repo][spec-repo].
+   Assuming no breaking changes in RN's folder structures, you can run `make update_specs_repos`.
 2. Update the [CHANGELOG](CHANGELOG.md) file to reflect the version that will be released and commit it.
 3. Release the version with either `npm version patch`, `npm version minor`, or `npm version major`.